-Prior to our acquisition of KAG, in connection with the audit of its consolidated financial statements as of December 31, 2017 and 2018 and for the years ended December 31, 2017 and 2018, KAG identified a "material weakness" in its internal control over financial reporting and other control deficiencies.
+Prior to our acquisition of KAG, in connection with the audit of its consolidated financial statements as of December 31, 2018 and for the year ended December 31, 2018, KAG identified a "material weakness" in its internal control over financial reporting and other control deficiencies.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weakness identified relates to inadequate controls designed over the accounting of significant and complex transactions to ensure that those transactions are properly accounted for in accordance with U.S. GAAP.
 We have taken measures and plan to continue to take measures to remedy these deficiencies.
 However, the implementation of these measures may not fully address the material weakness and deficiencies in our internal control over financial reporting, and we cannot conclude that they have been fully remedied.

-In 2019, we identified material weaknesses in our internal control over financial reporting relating to (i) inadequate controls designed over the accounting of significant and complex transactions to ensure that those transactions are properly accounted for in accordance with U.S. GAAP, (ii) lack of an effective continuous risk assessment process to identify and assess the financial reporting risks, and (iii) lack of evaluations to ascertain whether the components of internal control are present and functioning.
+In 2019 and 2020, we identified material weaknesses in our internal control over financial reporting relating to (i) inadequate technical competency of financial staff in charge of significant and complex transactions to ensure that those transactions are properly accounted for in accordance with U.S. GAAP; (ii) lack of an effective and continuous risk assessment procedure to identify and assess the financial reporting risks; (iii) lack of evaluations to ascertain whether the components of internal control are present and functioning; and (iv) inadequate controls over inventory custody at local dealerships.
 Measures that we implement to address these material weaknesses and other control deficiencies in our internal control over financial reporting might not fully address them, and we might not be able to conclude that they have been fully remedied.

 Following the identification of the material weaknesses and other control deficiencies, we have taken measures to remedy these deficiencies.
 However, we have not yet fully addressed the weaknesses as of the date of this annual report.
-Our failure to address such other material weaknesses or control deficiencies could result in inaccuracies in our financial statements and could also impair our ability to comply with applicable financial reporting requirements and related regulatory filings on a timely basis.
+Our failure to address such other material weaknesses or control deficiencies could result in the inaccuracies of our financial statements and could also impair our ability to comply with the applicable financial reporting requirements and related regulatory filings on a timely basis.
 Moreover, ineffective internal control over financial reporting significantly hinders our ability to prevent fraud.